mudrii/container_demo/containers/README.md

 ## Linux Kernel Building Blocks Enabling Containers

-## namespaces - create isolated and independent instances of user space - 1 isolated instances = 1 containers
+## Namespaces - create isolated and independent instances of user space - 1 isolated instances = 1 containers

 Provide isolation of system resources.
 Each container gets its own instance of these kernel resources: